Patrick J. Schiltz: Early life and education

-Education and career

-Patrick J. Schiltz was born and raised in Duluth, Minnesota.
-He graduated summa cum laude in 1981 from the College of St. Scholastica and magna cum laude in 1985 from Harvard Law School, where he was an editor of the Harvard Law Review.
-During his gap year between college and law school, Schiltz worked as a legislative aide to U.S. Senator Dave Durenberger.
+Career

-After graduating from law school, Schiltz served as a law clerk to Antonin Scalia, who was then a judge of the United States Court of Appeals for the District of Columbia Circuit.
-Schiltz had agreed to clerk for Justice Sandra Day O'Connor on the United States Supreme Court following his clerkship with Scalia.
-But shortly before Schiltz's clerkship with Scalia ended, Scalia was nominated to the Supreme Court.
-Scalia asked Schiltz to help him prepare for his confirmation hearings, and, after Scalia was confirmed, Scalia asked Schiltz to clerk for him during his first year at the Supreme Court.
-With O'Connor's permission, Schiltz agreed.
+After law school, Schiltz was a law clerk from 1985 to 1986 to Antonin Scalia, who was then a judge of the U.S. Court of Appeals for the District of Columbia Circuit.
+Schiltz had accepted an offer to clerk for Justice Sandra Day O'Connor on the U.S. Supreme Court the next year, but in July 1986, shortly before Schiltz's clerkship with Scalia ended, President Ronald Reagan nominated Scalia to the Supreme Court.
+Scalia asked Schiltz to help him prepare for his confirmation hearings, and after Scalia was confirmed, he asked Schiltz to clerk for him during his first year on the Supreme Court.
+With O'Connor's permission, Schiltz clerked for Scalia at the Supreme Court from 1986 to 1987.

-After his clerkships with Scalia, Schiltz joined Faegre & Benson in Minneapolis.
+Following his clerkships, Schiltz joined the law firm Faegre & Benson (now part of Faegre Drinker) in Minneapolis.
 He represented the National Football League, the Minnesota Vikings, and the Minnesota Timberwolves in antitrust and contract law; the Star Tribune and other media clients in access and libel litigation; and the Evangelical Lutheran Church in America and other religious organizations in tort and employment matters.

 Schiltz left private practice in 1995 to join the faculty of Notre Dame Law School, where he taught civil procedure, evidence, and sports law.
 While at Notre Dame, Schiltz wrote "On Being a Happy, Healthy, and Ethical Member of an Unhappy, Unhealthy, and Unethical Profession", one of the most widely read law-review articles ever published.
-The Vanderbilt Law Review made the article the focus of a symposium, and the Washington Post called the article one of nine works every law student should read.
+The Vanderbilt Law Review published the article and made it the focus of a symposium, and an op-ed in the Washington Post later called the article one of nine works every law student should read.
+One of Schlitz's star students at Notre Dame was future Supreme Court justice Amy Coney Barrett, whom Schiltz helped get a clerkship with Justice Scalia.

 In 2000, Schiltz left Notre Dame to become the founding associate dean of the University of St. Thomas School of Law in Minnesota.
 He had primary responsibility for almost every significant aspect of creating the school, from hiring the faculty to designing the building.
 In 2002, Schiltz was named the St. Thomas More Chair in Law, the first endowed chair at the School of Law.

 From 1997 to 2006, Schiltz served as the Reporter to the Advisory Committee on the Federal Rules of Appellate Procedure.
 Among those who served on the Committee during Schiltz’s tenure were future Supreme Court Justices John G. Roberts, Jr. and Samuel A. Alito, Jr.

 Federal judicial service

 On December 14, 2005, President George W. Bush nominated Schiltz to serve on the United States District Court for the District of Minnesota after Judge Richard H. Kyle assumed senior status.
-The Senate confirmed Schiltz's appointment on April 26, 2006, and he received his commission two days later.
-He became chief judge on July 1, 2022.
+The United States Senate confirmed Schiltz's appointment on April 26, 2006, and he received his commission on April 28.
+He became Chief Judge of the federal district court on July 1, 2022.
+He took senior status on July 1, 2026.